strawlab/strand-braid/README.md

 `/path/to/strand-braid`:

 ```
-cd /path/to
+cd /path/to # <---- change this to a suitable filesystem directory
 git clone https://github.com/strawlab/strand-braid
 cd strand-braid # now in /path/to/strand-braid
 ```

+### Strand Camera

-Then build the browser user interface (BUI).
-This will build files in `strand-cam/yew_frontend/pkg` which get included in the Strand Cam executable:
+First, build the browser user interface (BUI) for Strand Camera.
+This will build files in `strand-cam/yew_frontend/pkg` which get included in the Strand Cam
+executable:

 ```
 cd /path/to/strand-braid/strand-cam/yew_frontend